Outdoor Program Coaches

 Ballentyne

-Ken Tyburski, Head of Disk Golf and Mathematics Teacher
+Ken Tyburski, Head of Disc Golf and Mathematics Teacher

 Ken Tyburski has been working with the Christ School Outdoor Program since 2017 when he joined the faculty; one of the main reasons he chose to work as a Greenie was not only the strong academics and involvement in residential programs, but the opportunity to share his passion for disc golf with students.